Language Model Networks: Supervision-Efficient Learning through Dense Communication: Discussion

 \subsection{Topology Hypothesis}

-We construct the layer-wise fully connected structure as the hypothesis of workflow of a LLM system by default.
-This is inspired by the similar topology among activation functions in MLP.
+We construct the layer-wise fully connected structure as the hypothesis of workflow of an LLM system by default.
+This is inspired by the similar topology among neurons in MLP.
 Akin to the universal approximation property of MLPs, \TheName{} can express a wide range topology and functions of workflows.
 For example, one can easily figure out chain/tree/graph structures inside the fully-connected structure.
+There are also many other reasonable topology choices, like several paths with no intermediate intersection, skip or residual connection, or mimicking message passing on given graph.
+One can design the topology according to problem-specific prior knowledge, expertise in vertexes, and expressiveness theory.